 Virtual Concrete is one of the first interactive installations that combines the physical space with the Internet that was a response to the so much talk separating these spaces.
-My intent was to create a piece that connects the virtual and the concrete, and I searched for a definition of habeas corpus that to me held the philosophical key to the debate about cyberspace and censorship.
+My intent was to create a piece that connects the virtual and the concrete, and I searched for a definition of habeas corpus that was philosophical key to the debate about cyberspace and censorship.
 Habeas corpus signifies the need for physical evidence in order to have a case; when activities are transferred into an intangible realm, the ground becomes shaky.
 The installation consisted of six 3-ft slabs of concrete covered with large electrostatic (digital output) prints, along with light sensors and a computer connected to the Internet via a CU-SeeMe camera.
 On the Internet, I established a Virtual Concrete website to allow viewers from around the world to see the visitors/participants who walked on the concrete.

-- Veered Science.
-Huntington Beach Art Center, Huntington Beach, CA. 1995
+- Networked Installation, “Veered Science,” Huntington Beach Art Center, Huntington Beach, CA, July 1st – September 4th, 1995